IsraelDesks League Tables: Methodology

-Will be treated as such 100% and will not be shared or published in any editorial.
-Only public information only used in supporting editorial.
+Confidential information will be treated as 100% confidential and not discussed externally, shared, or published in any editorial.
+Only public and publishable information is used in the supporting editorial.

 A law firm’s submission is stored securely on a private secure internal drive accessible only to management.